brandur/sorg/content/drafts/mongodb.md

 compatibility was promised.

-Sharding allowed the system to scale in the beginning with relative ease, but consequently left a product catastrophe.
+Sharding allowed the system to scale in the beginning with relative ease, but left a product catastrophe.
 Months worth of engineering time will be eaten up figuring out how to make 10s of TBs of nearly worthless data accessible without affecting production systems.

 What _should_ have happened from the beginning is that even if it was very important to have a Webhooks paper trail going back to the beginning of time, old events should have been moved offline to an archive like S3 so that they could be audited at some later time.
-More practically, it's probably not even worth going that far, and events could conceivably just be purged completely after a reasonable 30 or 90 day timeframe, leaving a data set small enough to run on a single node forever for everyone except a Google-sized system.
+More practically, it's probably not even worth going that far, and events could conceivably just be purged completely after a reasonable 30 or 90 day time frame, leaving a data set small enough to run on a single node forever for everyone except a Google-sized system.

 ### High Availability (#high-availability)